dependents/Dependents/readme.md

  * If there's only one dependent, you'll be taken to that dependent file directly.
 * If no dependents are found a popup will be shown

+#### Jump to a dependency

+1. Within a JS file, place your cursor over the dependency path you want to go to
+2. Press cmd + option + right (or the key combination you defined) to jump to that file